Rights to Light VAT on Compensation

 In plain English, VAT will apply to compensation if it applied to the original supply.
 If the original supply was zero rated or exempt, VAT will not apply to any compensation.

-What does this mean for Rights of Light VAT on Compensation?
+What does this mean for Rights to Light VAT on Compensation?

 Compensation for Domestic Premises